Juvenile Justice (JJUS)

 JJUS 7371 Special Topics in Juvenile Justice: 3 semester hours.

-A seminar designed to allow flexibility in doctoral student degree plans and to promote awareness and understanding of issues in Juvenile justice as these develop.
+A seminar designed to allow flexibility in doctoral student degree plans and to promote awareness and understanding of issues in juvenile justice as these develop.

 JJUS 7374 Race, Ethnicity, Gender and Juvenile Justice: 3 semester hours.